webplatform/docs/tutorials/javascript_functions/index.md

 alert( elementID ); // Alerts "No change!";
 </syntaxhighlight>

 This has a very important side effect.
 JavaScript creates a new variable inside the function, meaning that any changes it makes to its internal argument has ''no effect'' on any variable passed in.
-I’ll talk a bit more about this concept (called '''scope''') in the [http://dev.opera.com/articles/view/objects-in-javascript/ Objects] and [http://www.w3.org/wiki/JavaScript_best_practices JavaScript best practices] articles, but for now, let’s look at a quick example.
-I’ll define a <code>substring</code> function accepting a string and a starting point:
+This concept (called '''scope''') will be discussed further in the [http://dev.opera.com/articles/view/objects-in-javascript/ Objects] and [http://www.w3.org/wiki/JavaScript_best_practices JavaScript best practices] articles, but for now, here is a quick example.
+This is a <code>substring</code> function accepting a string and a starting point:

 <syntaxhighlight lang="javascript">
 function substring( obj, start ) {